Arithmetic Levi-Civita connection: Appendix: Classical Levi-Civita connection revisited

-In what follows we will introduce, in the classical differential geometric setting discussed here, a couple of non-conventional concepts that we shall call {\it vertical and mixed Levi-Civit\`{a} connections}; they can be viewed as blueprints of our vertical and mixed Levi-Civit\`{a} connections in the arithmetic case.
-With these concepts at hand it is easier to see why our transversal Levi-Civit\`{a} connection in the arithmetic case can be viewed as an analogue of the transversal Levi-Civit\`{a} connection in the classical differential geometric case.
+In what follows we will introduce, in the classical differential geometric setting discussed here, a couple of non-conventional concepts that we shall call {\it vertical and mixed Levi-Civita connections}; they can be viewed as blueprints of our vertical and mixed Levi-Civita connections in the arithmetic case.
+With these concepts at hand it is easier to see why our transversal Levi-Civita connection in the arithmetic case can be viewed as an analogue of the transversal Levi-Civita connection in the classical differential geometric case.

 Let us start, again, with a ring $A$ equipped, this time, with a single derivation $\check{\d}^A$ and consider the $n$-tuple of derivations

 Also consider symmetric matrices

 For any $(\check{\d}^A,...,\check{\d}^A)$-connection $(\check{\d}^B_1,...,\check{\d}^B_n)$ we may consider the {\it Christoffel symbols of the first kind} with respect to $(\check{q}_1,...,\check{q}_n)$ defined by the formulae